raymond-1227/rmcommunity/docs/rules.md

 ## Discord Rules

 1. **Pings** - You may ping staffs for an appropriate reason. *DO NOT* ping roles.
 Do not ping staffs for technical help, we do not represent realme employees, therefore we cannot provide technical helps but some options you may try.
-If you have problem verifying, DM @ModMail [=] instead of DM-ing mods.
 2. **NSFW** - Do not use an offensive profile picture or username.
 3. **Insults** - Do not excessively attack other members.
 Excessive and malicious use of expletives are forbidden.
 Especially to our staff members.
-4. **Spam** - Do not spam messages in channels, nor acting stupid (e.g. ***YELLING*** in voice channels)
+4. **Spam** - Do not spam messages in channels, nor acting stupid. (e.g. ***YELLING*** in voice channels)
 5. **Impersonation** - Do not pretend to be another person.
 6. **Doxxing** - Do not give out any personal information of anybody.
 7. **Advertisements** - Do not ask for or try to sell products of any kind.
 Permission must be requested from a staff member and must be shown upon request.
 Posting your own content such as videos or photos YOU have created are allowed, just don't use it as a form of self promotion.
 Do not cause a nuisance in the community, repeated complaints from several members will lead to a moderation action.